jrfnl/Debug-Bar-Shortcodes/readme.txt

 == Changelog ==

 = 2.0 (2015-12-xx) =
-IMPORTANT: if you are a plugin/theme developer and you were using the `'db_shortcodes_info_{your_shortcode}'` filter: the behaviour of this filter has changed from passing an array to passing an object.
+IMPORTANT: if you are a plugin/theme developer and you were using the `'db_shortcodes_info_{your_shortcode}'` filter: the behaviour of this filter has changed from passing an array, to passing an object.
 Please read the [FAQ](http://wordpress.org/plugins/debug-bar-shortcodes/faq/) for information on how to deal with this change !

+* Enhancement: Added support for shortcode information available through [Shortcake](https://wordpress.org/plugins/shortcode-ui/).
+* Enhancement: At least try and detect the plugin url if more than one plugin was found in the same directory.
+* Bug Fix: Information was not obtained for shortcodes with a closure as callback.
+(Reflection object was not obtained for closures.)
+* Compatibility fix: Minor html change to fix layout for WP 4.4.
+* Usability: Improved table header alignment.
+* Usability: Row actions now visible on hover over row, not just title.
+* Usability: Improved compatibility with Glotpress / WP translations.
+* Minor housekeeping.
+* Tested & found compatible WP 4.4

 = 1.0.3 (2014-12-18) =
-* Added: more detailed information about the WP native `playlist` shortcode
+* Added: more detailed information about the WP native `playlist` shortcode.
-* Tested & found compatible WP 4.1
+* Tested & found compatible WP 4.1.

 = 1.0.2 (2014-09-05) =
-* Fix compatibility with the [Plugin Dependencies](http://wordpress.org/plugins/plugin-dependencies/) plugin
+* Fix compatibility with the [Plugin Dependencies](http://wordpress.org/plugins/plugin-dependencies/) plugin.
-* Tested & found compatible WP 4.0
+* Tested & found compatible WP 4.0.

 = 1.0.1 (2014-04-19) =
-* Fixed: better finding of shortcodes within post content
+* Fixed: better finding of shortcodes within post content.
-* Fixed: minor html error
+* Fixed: minor html error.
-* Fixed: minor PHP error
+* Fixed: minor PHP error.

 = 1.0 (2013-12-22) =
-* Initial release
+* Initial release.

 == Upgrade Notice ==